-Proposals 1, 3, 4, 5, 6, and 7 are considered non-discretionary matters.
+Proposals 1 and 3 are considered non-discretionary matters.
 If you do not instruct your brokerage firm how to vote with respect to such proposals, your brokerage firm may not vote with respect to such proposals and those shares that would have otherwise been entitled to be voted will be treated as "broker non-votes".
 Broker non-votes are shares that are held in "street name" by a bank or brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.
-With respect to proposals 1, 3, and 4, broker non-votes, because they are not voted affirmatively or negatively, will not be counted for purposes of determining whether this proposal has been approved and will not have the effect of negative votes.
-With respect to proposals 5, 6, and 7, abstentions and broker non-votes will count as votes against such proposal.
+With respect to proposals 1 and 3, broker non-votes, because they are not voted affirmatively or negatively, will not be counted for purposes of determining whether this proposal has been approved and will not have the effect of negative votes.

 Proposal 2, ratification of the selection of our independent registered public accounting firm, is considered a discretionary matter, and your brokerage firm will be able to vote on this proposal even if it does not timely receive instructions from you, so long as it holds your shares in its name.
 We encourage you to timely provide voting instructions to your brokerage firm or other nominee.
-This ensures that your shares will be voted at the 2023 Annual Meeting according to your instructions.
+This ensures that your shares will be voted at the 2024 Annual Meeting according to your instructions.
 You should receive directions from your brokerage firm or other nominee about how to submit your voting instructions to them.
 Because Proposal 2 is a discretionary matter, there will not be any broker non-votes.